ECE3400-Team14/Team-14-Website/docs/OtherUpdates/Simulator.md

 It is pretty straightforward.
 There are two always blocks.
 One controls `VSYNC`, `HREF`, and which byte of the pixel that the module is suppoed to be outputting.
 The other controls the color of a pixel determined by the X and Y addresses.

 Using this simulator, we managed to use our `CONTROL_UNIT` to get real images.
 However, we encountered problems regarding colors that we did not see while using our simulator.
-Therefore, keep in mind that this is merely an ideal simulation.
+Therefore, keep in mind that this is merely an ideal simulation and other problems will very likely arise when using a real camera.